Compress Image to Exact KB Size Online

 Yes, image compression tools are generally safe when they do not store your files permanently.
 Always use tools that process images securely and do not require unnecessary permissions.

-• Your images are processed quickly and not stored permanently
+• Images are not stored permanently

-• No login or personal data required
+• No signup is required

 • Works securely in modern browsers